 1. Brimm.
-D J, Bogges, H E, "Aircraft Maintenance", Pitman publishing corp, London, 1952 reducedto 50.
+D J, Bogges, H E, "Aircraft Maintenance", Pitman publishing corp, London, 1952

+SEE Question paper is to be set for 100 marks and the marks scored will be proportionately reducedto 50.
 There will be two full questions (with a maximum of four sub questions) from each module carrying 20 marks each.
 Students are required to answer any five full questions choosing at least onefull question from each module.